Purplecannon/footnote/doc/WeeklyProgress.md

 ## Week 11

 #### Kirupa Gunaseelan
+- Fixed timestamp so it rounded down, and updated documentation for annotation components
 - Now looked into the backend code (Apis for the annotations) to implement the timestamp clicking functionality.
 - Implement the timestamp click (when a user clicks on timestamp it takes them to